IIT-EnergySystemModels/InfraFair/README.md

 cost based on the electrical usage that each agent makes of each infrastructure asset as a reasonable proxy to the benefits, the former obtained from the latter.
-The basic intuition behind the APM is that energy consumed by demands and produced by generators, as well as the responsibility for causing energy flows, can be assigned by employing simple heuristic rules that only use the actual pattern of flows in the infrastructure network.
+The basic intuition behind the APM is that energy consumed by demands and produced by generators, as well as the responsibility for causing energy flows, can be assigned by employing **a simple heuristic rule** that only uses the actual pattern of flows in the infrastructure network.

+The rule assumes that energy flows can be traced by supposing that at any network node, the inflows are distributed proportionally among the outflows.
+This is the so-called **proportionality rule**.
+Implicit in this rule is the assumption that energy does not flow in the opposite direction to that of the prevalent (net) flow over each asset, which, according to this assumption, is the only existing flow.
+Based on these assumptions, the method traces the flow of energy from individual sources to individual sinks in all the network assets.

 ## Scope
 InfraFair determines the network utilisation of agents, system operators and countries.